notaryproject/notaryproject.dev/content/en/docs/faq.md

 **Q: What is Notary Project specification?**

-**A:** Notary Project Specifications, mainly created between years 2021-2022, are a collection of specifications distributed across "subprojects" within the Notary Project.
+**A:** [Notary Project Specifications](https://github.com/notaryproject/specifications), mainly created between years 2021-2022, are a collection of specifications distributed across "subprojects" within the Notary Project.
 Notation CLI and libraries have implemented these specifications, which are also utilized by other OSS projects and/or vendor tools that seek to interoperate with the Notary Project tooling.

 **Q: Does Notary Project signature specification leverage TUF?**

-**A:**
-The Notary Project [signature specification](https://github.com/notaryproject/specifications/blob/main/specs/signature-specification.md) does not leverage TUF.
-Instead, it leverages [COSE](https://github.com/notaryproject/specifications/blob/main/specs/signature-envelope-cose.md) and [JWS](https://github.com/notaryproject/specifications/blob/main/specs/) envelopes to produce and handle portable signatures.
+**A:** No, the Notary Project [signature specification](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/signature-specification.md) does not leverage TUF.
+The Notary Project signature specification supports [COSE](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/signature-envelope-cose.md) and [JWS](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/signature-envelope-jws.md) envelopes to produce and consume portable signatures using existing key management systems without the need of additional server infrastructure.

 **Q: What is the difference between Notary and Notation?**

-**A:** Notary and Notation are both solutions for signing artifacts.
-The main difference between these two tools is that notary is based on [The Update Framework](https://theupdateframework.com) (TUF) specification while Notation is non-TUF-based.
+**A:**  [Notary](https://github.com/notaryproject/notary) and [Notation](https://github.com/notaryproject/notation) are both solutions for signing artifacts.
+The main difference between these tools is that notary is based on [The Update Framework](https://theupdateframework.com) (TUF) specification while Notation implements the new [Notary Project specifications](https://github.com/notaryproject/specifications/), which do not depend on TUF.
 While notary has server and client components, Notation has a CLI and libraries.
 An example of a notary implementation is Docker Content Trust (DCT).
 In addition to signing artifacts, Notation handles artifact verification, signature portability, and integration with third-party key/certificate management solutions via a plugin model.

 **Q: I've heard the term "Notary v2".
 What does this mean?**

-**A:** The term "notary v2" was previously used by the Notary Project and others.
-However, various meanings were ascribed to it, leading to its ambiguous usage with some people referring to it as the entire Notary Project and others as the Notation CLI.
-Because of this ambiguity, the term "notary v2" is no longer used by the Notary Project.
-While the term may still be visible in some articles on the internet, the name "notary v2" is no longer valid.
+**A:** The term "Notary v2" or "notary v2" was previously used by the Notary Project and others.
+However, various meanings were ascribed to it, leading to its ambiguous usage with some people referring to it as the entire Notary Project and others as the [Notation CLI](https://github.com/notaryproject/notation).
+Because of this ambiguity, the term "Notary v2" or "notary v2" is no longer used by the Notary Project.
+While the term may still be visible in some articles on the internet, the name "Notary v2" or "notary v2" is no longer valid.